venkovic/julia-recycling-iterative-solvers/README.tex.md

 - `eigcg` (`A`::SparseMatrixCSC{`T`}, `b`::Vector{`T`}, `x`::Vector{`T`}, `nvec`::`Int`, `spdim`::`Int`)

   Computes iterates of eigCG (Stathopoulos & Orginos, 2010).
-Used at the beginning of a solving procedure of linear systems $$A x_s = b_s$$ with a constant SPD matrix $$A$$, and different right-hand sides $$b_s$$. eigCG may be run once (or incrementally) to generate approximate least dominant eigenvectors of $$A$$.
+Used at the beginning of a solving procedure of linear systems $A x_s = b_s$ with a constant SPD matrix $A$, and different right-hand sides $b_s$. eigCG may be run once (or incrementally) to generate approximate least dominant eigenvectors of $A$.
 These approximate eigenvectors are then used to generate a deflated initial guess with the Init-CG algorithm.
 Incremental eigCG should be used when the solve of the first system ends before accurate eigenvector approximations can be obtained by eigCG, which then limits the potential speed-up obtained for the subsequent Init-CG solves.
 See Example for typical use and implementation of the Incremental eigCG algorithm (Stathopoulos & Orginos, 2010).

   Inputs: